Exclavia/Kernel-Dev/README.md

 ### Prerequisites
-<p> To compile and run the sample code I provide requires just [GCC](https://gcc.gnu.org/), [ld](https://www.gnu.org/software/binutils/), [NASM](https://www.nasm.us/) and [GNU Make](https://www.gnu.org/software/make/).
-NASM is an open-source x86 assembler, and is the assembler-of-choice for many x86 OS-devs.</]
+To compile and run the sample code I provide requires just [GCC](https://gcc.gnu.org/), [ld](https://www.gnu.org/software/binutils/), [NASM](https://www.nasm.us/) and [GNU Make](https://www.gnu.org/software/make/).
+NASM is an open-source x86 assembler, and is the assembler-of-choice for many x86 OS-devs.

-<p> There is no point, however, in just compiling and running without comprehension.
+There is no point, however, in just compiling and running without comprehension.
 You must understand what is being coded, and as such you should have a very strong knowledge of C, especially regarding pointers.
-You should also know a little bit of assembly (Intel syntax is used in these tutorials), including what the EBP register is used for.</p>
+You should also know a little bit of assembly (Intel syntax is used in these tutorials), including what the EBP register is used for.

 ### Resources
-<p> There are plenty of resources out there if you know where to look.
-In particular, you should find these useful:</p>
+There are plenty of resources out there if you know where to look.
+In particular, you should find these useful:

 - [Intel Arch Manuals](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html)
 - [OSdev.org](https://wiki.osdev.org/Expanded_Main_Page) wiki and forums.